TheAzziIzzuan/DigitalForensic-G31/README.md

 echo "<Configuration></Configuration>" > C:\Users\seanl\Downloads\rogue.wsb
 ```

-For all commands below, adjust the path of rogue.wsb as needed.
+For the above command, and all commands below, adjust the path of rogue.wsb as needed.
 Testing must be done under one of these paths:

 - `C:\Users\[Your User]\`